-2 The Authority's strategic risk register lists known risks that could potentially prevent the Authority from achieving its planned outcomes and/or delivering its core functions.
+2. The Authority's strategic risk register lists known risks that could potentially prevent the Authority from achieving its planned outcomes and/or delivering its core functions.
 Register entries are ascribed risk scores that are regularly re-evaluated by officers to reflect the current state and the predicted effect of planned countermeasures.
-Members will be provided with a summary of the latest register entries at the meeting.